jlawson-design/d-day-website/README.md

 ## About

 This section describes the purpose of the website.
+It gives context to the purpose of the article and the reasons for the website's creation.

 ## Contact

 This section allows users to get in touch by entering their details through a form.
+The form asks for the user's name, email, and a brief descriptions about their enquiry.

 ## Video Content
+Reference to external video content is provided in the site.
+The content is intended to flesh out the details of the primary article and boost the user experience.

 ## Historical Imagery
+Throughout the site, imagery from the historical date is used to immerse the user in the content on screen.

 ## Beach Pages